RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-vwii.md

 The following RiiConnect24 services are **working** on the vWii:
 * News Channel
     * This channel is affected by the timestamp issue.
 The "Last Updated" and article timestamps will be incorrect.
-    * The banner data is also known to not work, returning `Unable to obtain data.`
+    * The banner data is also known to not work, returning `Unable to obtain the news.`
 * Forecast Channel
 * Nintendo Channel
 * Everybody Votes Channel